 Florida injury lawyers usually charge 33 1/3% to settle a case.
-Realtor’s only charge 3% commission to buy/sell a property.
+Realtor’s only charge 3%.
 Why is that?

 These are two totally different industries.
 As of January 31, 2018, the average sales price for homes in Florida was $217,300.
 3% of that amount $6,519.00.

 This is for a settlement without a lawsuit.
 So, in reality, Florida attorneys’ fees and realtors commissions are quite similar.

 Others settle for much more.
 One example is my above case that settled for $445,000.